Central Maryland College Essay Coaching

 © 2025 Central Maryland College Essay Coaching

-How to respond creatively and effectively to the University of Maryland supplemental essays
+How to respond creatively and effectively to the University of Maryland short response supplemental essays

-To nail UMD's supplementals, focus on using travel, research, curiosity, and last Friday to capture your impressive essence.
+To nail UMD's supplementals, focus on using travel, research, curiosity, and a recent experience as launchpads to capture the essence of what makes you a detail-oriented and multifaceted applicant.

 Download a PDF of my advice on UMD's supplemental questions here: